Blue Spring (manga)

 Blue Spring (青い春, Aoi Haru) is a Japanese manga written and illustrated by Taiyō Matsumoto.
 It is an anthology collection of short stories, all revolving around teenage boys at high school and the lives they live.
 A live action film adaptation was released in 2001.
 The manga was licensed for English-language release by Viz Media.

+Overview

+Blue Spring is a collection of short stories centered on a group of disaffected high school students.
+While spring typically represents renewal, for them it is a time of listlessness and dissatisfaction.
+They pass their days in idleness, drawn to reckless behavior, including petty delinquency and a perilous rooftop game.
+Each character embodies the aimlessness and defiance of youth, their lives marked by fleeting distractions and an underlying search for purpose.
+The stories capture the tension between rebellion and the unspoken desire for meaning.